slepre/TM1640_LUA/README.md

 end
 ```

-Still not sure which is the best approach in this case.
+Still not sure which is the best method to manage all that, see the _TripleMonster_ code example.
 With everything hardcoded as per the above, I am able to play a unique Monster Face on each display.